Fix: Apply Watch Keeps Getting Disconnected

 Press the Side and Digital Crown Button on the Apple Watch

-5. Release the button when Erase Content and Settings are shown.
+5. Release when you see Erase Content and Settings.

 Tap on Erase All Content and Settings on the Apple Watch